 By nature, the driving force of an Afropop tune is its incredibly danceable rhythm.
 Over the past decade, many artists have democratised this critical element – and hedged their bets on a viral hit – by creating dance videos nearly anyone can follow.

-These dance crazes, like the pantsula and bhenga dances inspired by kwaito and gqom respectively, have also played a significant role in bridging the gap between the homeland and the diaspora, as the visceral language of dance cuts through what often gets lost in spoken word.
+The dance crazes have also played a significant role in bridging the gap between the homeland and the diaspora, as the visceral language of dance cuts through what often gets lost in spoken word.
 While some dances are inextricably tied to a song, others have transcended their origins, even spawning sub-genres of Afropop focused purely on music for the dance.

 From the storytelling Azonto to the romp-shaking Kukere, here’s a breakdown of some of the biggest Afropop dance crazes of the past decade.